-This maple roast chicken recipe absolutely DELICIOUS!
+This maple roast chicken recipe is absolutely delicious.
 It takes some time to cook, but the prep is easy—after 5 minutes it was ready for the oven.
 I just rinsed the chicken, patted it dry, rubbed it with a little olive oil, sprinkled it with salt and pepper, tossed in the lemon, and into the oven it went with small red and Yukon Gold potatoes.
 I placed it breast side-down for the first 30 minutes, which allowed all the juicy goodness to flow into the breast meat.
 Then I flipped it over and decreased the heat, adding the maple syrup and olive oil.
-I mixed the 2 ingredients together before I poured it over the chicken.
+I mixed the 2 ingredients together before I poured them over the chicken.
 Maybe it was because the maple syrup was cold, but I ended up with a thick, almost gelantinous syrup which actually helped it run smoothly over the chicken.
-I used grade A dark amber syrup.
+I used Grade A dark amber syrup.
 I ended up cooking my chicken for almost 15 extra minutes to get the thigh meat to 165°F. The skin never did take on that nice, roasted, caramelized coloring, but the taste was unbelievable.

 I used my roasting pan to make the gravy while the chicken rested.
 I drained the juices, separated the fat, and added the rest of the gravy ingredients to the pan, incorporating all the browned bits to add great flavor to the finished product.
 I did have to use just a little bit of corn starch slurry to thicken the gravy, but other than that, it was amazing.

-I will defintely make this again.
+I will definitely make this again.
 The maple flavor is not as prominent as you may think, just subtle and delicious.